Thoughts On The Future of Autonomous Vehicles

 ONE MORE THANG

-I was pondering an intriguing concept.
+I was contemplating an intriguing concept.
 Years ago, I recall a Tesla enthusiast expressing his frustration.
 He reached out to Elon Musk, stating, “I’m a huge Tesla fan, but we have a large family of seven children, and there’s simply no way we can all fit in a Model X.” He expressed his hope that Tesla would soon introduce a larger SUV that could accommodate a significantly larger number of passengers.
 This thought sparked my curiosity.
 Imagine if my autonomous Tesla CyberVAN concept became a reality?

 Two CyberVANs show driving and traveling in lockstep unison to